mallond/node-red/README.md

 > Extra for development see below Module Linking

-## Module Linking from this repo to local node-red
+## Module Linking for Local Development

 > To test a node module locally, the npm link command can be used.
 This allows you to develop the node in a local directory and have it linked into a local node-red install, as if it had been npm installed.